jyoung122/swaddle/framework/Read me.md

 ## Integration
-The Definition Layer begins the actual work of the bot building process.
+The Integration Layer begins the actual work of the bot building process.
 It collects information about the various applications, screens, and elements from those screens that are used by the bot.
 The information includes:

 - For each application use by the bot
   - For each screen, page, or panel use from the application